Sphalerite

-Sphalerite (sometimes spelled sphaelerite) is a sulfide mineral with the chemical formula (Zn, Fe)S. It is the most important ore of zinc.
+Sphalerite is a sulfide mineral with the chemical formula (Zn, Fe)S. It is the most important ore of zinc.
 Sphalerite is found in a variety of deposit types, but it is primarily in sedimentary exhalative, Mississippi-Valley type, and volcanogenic massive sulfide deposits.
 It is found in association with galena, chalcopyrite, pyrite (and other sulfides), calcite, dolomite, quartz, rhodochrosite, and fluorite.

 German geologist Ernst Friedrich Glocker discovered sphalerite in 1847, naming it based on the Greek word sphaleros, meaning "deceiving", due to the difficulty of identifying the mineral.

 In addition to zinc, sphalerite is an ore of cadmium, gallium, germanium, and indium.
 Miners have been known to refer to sphalerite as zinc blende, black-jack, and ruby blende.
 Marmatite is an opaque black variety with a high iron content.

 Crystal habit and structure

-Sphalerite crystallizes in the face-centered cubic zincblende crystal structure, which named after the mineral.
+Sphalerite crystallizes in the face-centered cubic zincblende crystal structure, which was named after the mineral.
 This structure is a member of the hextetrahedral crystal class (space group F4̅3m).
 In the crystal structure, both the sulfur and the zinc or iron ions occupy the points of a face-centered cubic lattice, with the two lattices displaced from each other such that the zinc and iron are tetrahedrally coordinated to the sulfur ions, and vice versa.
 Minerals similar to sphalerite include those in the sphalerite group, consisting of sphalerite, colaradoite, hawleyite, metacinnabar, stilleite and tiemannite.
 The structure is closely related to the structure of diamond.
 The hexagonal polymorph of sphalerite is wurtzite, and the trigonal polymorph is matraite.
 Wurtzite is the higher temperature polymorph, stable at temperatures above 1020 C. The lattice constant for zinc sulfide in the zinc blende crystal structure is 0.541 nm.
 Sphalerite has been found as a pseudomorph, taking the crystal structure of galena, tetrahedrite, barite and calcite.
 Sphalerite can have Spinel Law twins, where the twin axis is [111].

 The chemical formula of sphalerite is (Zn,Fe)S; the iron content generally increases with increasing formation temperature and can reach up to 40%.
 The material can be considered a ternary compound between the binary endpoints ZnS and FeS with composition ZnxFe(1-x)S, where x can range from 1 (pure ZnS) to 0.6.

 All natural sphalerite contains concentrations of various impurities, which generally substitute for zinc in the cation position in the lattice; the most common cation impurities are cadmium, mercury and manganese, but gallium, germanium and indium may also be present in relatively high concentrations (hundreds to thousands of ppm).
 Cadmium can replace up to 1% of zinc and manganese is generally found in sphalerite with high iron abundances.
 Sulfur in the anion position can be substituted for by selenium and tellurium.
 The abundances of these impurities are controlled by the conditions under which the sphalerite formed; formation temperature, pressure, element availability and fluid composition are important controls.